apache/accumulo-website/_docs-2-0/administration/replication.md

 #### Enable replication on the table

-Now that we have defined the peer on the primary and provided the authentication credentials, we need to configure our table with the implementation of ReplicaSystem we want to use to replicate to the peer.
-In this case, our peer is an Accumulo instance, so we want to use the AccumuloReplicaSystem.
+Now that we have defined the peer on the primary and provided the authentication credentials, we need to configure our table with the implementation of [ReplicaSystem] we want to use to replicate to the peer.
+In this case, our peer is an Accumulo instance, so we want to use the [AccumuloReplicaSystem].

 The configuration for the AccumuloReplicaSystem is the table ID for the table on the peer instance that we want to replicate into.
 Be sure to use the correct value for $peer_table_id.
 The configuration key is of